 will take over the world might stray away from your artistic vision of the music (even if it let’s you upload references).

-The disadvantage with some online AI mastering services is that you get to upload a track outside your DAW and you can’t see exactly what happens to it, but if you can afford something like Ozone 9 (note: this post is not being sponsored by anyone) and use the built in mastering assistant you will be able to see what’s going on, tweak the settings, accept them, disregard them, use them as a starting point…..it really helps especially for the first steps: resonances and overall eq, as we said once you’ve mixed a track your ears will be subject to bias and won’t necessarily identify the problematic areas straight away, of course spectrum analyzers are very helpful and should be used at this stage but listening to a different eq curve, generated by the AI mastering assistant, can be quite refreshing and point you in the right direction.
+The disadvantage with some of the online AI mastering services is that you get to upload a track outside your DAW and you can’t see exactly what happens to it, but if you can afford something like Ozone 9* and use the built in mastering assistant you will be able to see what’s going on, tweak the settings, accept them, disregard them, use them as a starting point…..it really helps especially in the first steps: resonances and overall eq, as we said once you’ve mixed a track your ears will be subject to bias and won’t necessarily identify the problematic areas straight away, of course spectrum analyzers are very helpful and should be used at this stage but listening to a different eq curve, generated by the AI mastering assistant, can be quite refreshing and point you in the right direction.
 This also helps you overcome to some degree the limitations imposed by your listening enviroment and monitoring system: if your room is absorbing a given frequency and you end up with too much energy in that region the AI will see that, that’s for sure, then you can take it from there.
 It’s still very important that you learn how to tweak the eq even further, plus you really need to experiment with compression, saturation and stereo width.
 For loudness again, the AI assisted mastering can give you a starting point but you definetly want to compare the result to your reference material and see how it performs, plus you might want to try different limiters as they add different flavours to the music.